Seasonal Energy Tips

 - Take advantage of saver programs offered by your local utility that provide a discount for allowing your utility to cycle your air conditioner on and off during peak energy times.

 - Use fans instead of, or with, air conditioners.
 Fans can make the room feel cooler by 4 degrees.
+Fans should run counterclockwise to create a cooling, downward breeze.

 - Remove obstacles from air vents and fans to ensure proper air flow throughout your home.